This tutorial has been especially created to accompany the starterskit containing an Arduino Uno microcontroller.

 This sensor consists out of two parts; an infrared LED and an infrared phototransistor.

-When an object is close enough the infrared light emitted by the LED is reflected into the transistor causing a high signal.
-Hence an object is detected.
+When an object is close enough, the infrared light emitted by the LED is reflected into the transistor which will start conducting causing a high voltage level at the collector E. Hence an object is detected.

 The sensor needs to be connected like shown in the schematic below.
 With R2 and R3 having a value of respectively 1KΩ and 150Ω.